logo

 Frequently Asked Questions

-So, you know the main differences between manual testing and automation testing, but if there are some questions that should be clarified, we’ll cover them in this section.
+So, by now you should know the main differences between manual testing and automation testing.
+Still, here are some additional questions and answers that might help you even more.

 The assertion that automatic testing can replace manual testing is erroneous, since both types are designed to improve the final quality of the product and, depending on the type of project, its goals, budget, and implementation timeline, you can choose one of the testing methods.

-Katalon Studio, Selenium, TestProject are some sought-after testing tools.
+Katalon Studio, Selenium, and TestProject are some sought-after testing tools.

 Conclusion